asifm/ask-app/README.md

 # Ask Diary

 ## An app to teach and help practice the techniques of effectual asking
 Every aspiring and nascent enentreprene would benefit from improving their asking skills.
-We're talking about a specific kind of asks — effectual asks, which is a powerful concept, and is especially of benefit to aspiring and nascent entrepreneurs.
+We're talking about a specific kind of asking — effectual asking — which is a powerful concept, and is especially of benefit to new entrepreneurs.

+Effectual asking is a central component of the theory of [effectuation](http://www.effectuation.org).

 This app will help eentreprneurs
 - learn the concept of effectual ask
 - track their effectual asks
 - practice how to ask effectually
 - share their effectual asks with peers for feedback

-Effectual asking is a central component of the theory of [effectuation](http://www.effectuation.org).

 ## Contribution
 - Teaching material: Various effectuation scholars and teachers.
 In particular, the app uses the *Technique Cards*, a collection of helpful advice prepared by (todo: find their names).
 We gratefully acknowledge their contribution.
 The paper version of the cards is [available to entrepreneurship instructors] (http://www.effectuation.org/?page_id=809)